Useful websites

 • Buckinghamshire Occupational Therapy Service – website provides lots of suggestions of OT activities for children and young people

-• www.childline.org.uk – Childline offering free advice for any problem children and young people have with bullying, sexual abuse, emotional abuse, domestic violence, self harm, sex and pregnancy.
+• Childline.org.uk – Childline offers free advice for any problems children and young people have with bullying, sexual abuse, emotional abuse, domestic violence, self harm, sex and pregnancy.

-• www.nspcc.org.uk – NSPCC , National Society of Prevention of Cruelty to Children
+• NSPCC.org.uk – NSPCC , National Society of Prevention of Cruelty to Children

 Advice for teachers, schools and settings